Mary Warnock, Baroness Warnock: Public policy

 Because of her background as an educationalist, Warnock was appointed in 1974 to chair a UK inquiry on special education.
 Her report, published in 1978, brought radical change in the field, by placing emphasis on the teaching of learning-disabled children in mainstream schools and introducing a system of "statementing" children in order for them to gain entitlement to special educational support.
 Warnock subsequently expressed dissatisfaction with the system that she helped to create, calling it "appalling" because of the expense of its administration and its tendency to deny support to mildly disadvantaged children.
 She recommended the establishment of a new inquiry.

-From 1979–84, she sat on a Royal Commission on environmental pollution.
-From 1982–84, she chaired the Committee of Inquiry into Human Fertilisation and Embryology.
+From 1979 to 1984, she sat on a Royal Commission on environmental pollution.
+From 1982 to 1984, she chaired the Committee of Inquiry into Human Fertilisation and Embryology.
 Her report on this occasion gave rise to the Human Fertilisation and Embryology Act 1990, which governs human fertility treatment and experiments using human embryos.
 Its effect has been to require licensing for procedures such as in vitro fertilisation and to ban research using human embryos more than 14 days old.
 According to Dame Susan Leather, a former chair of the Human Fertilisation and Embryology Authority, "perhaps the greatest achievement of the Warnock committee is that it managed to get an ethical consensus that people understood as well as shared".

 From 1984 to 1989, Warnock chaired a Home Office Committee on animal experimentation; she was a member of the Government advisory panel on spoliation from 1998.
 In 2008, Warnock, a committed advocate of euthanasia, caused controversy with an opinion that people with dementia should be allowed to elect to die if they felt they were "a burden to their family or the state".
 Aged 90, Warnock took part enthusiastically in a review of her public life as documented by BBC Sound Archives (12 July 2014).